 Levels, Black Point 60 (60 becomes 0)

-Both tools make the new marked Black Point become 0, to now be as black as possible.
+In both tools, any value 0 to 60 becomes 0 on output.
+This makes the new marked Black Point become 0, to now be as black as possible.

 This is same as "Blacks" in Adobe RAW.
 Can hold ALT key to see clipped values in either one.